rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to contribute towards driving value for the public and various stakeholders in the government and to create real impact at scale, brings Deepanshu to Samagra.
+Currently, he is part of the Niramaya team in Uttar Pradesh.
     image: /img/edited_img_3863.jpg
     linkedInProfile: 'https://www.linkedin.com/in/deepanshu-singal-12489119b/'
     name: Deepanshu Singal
-    project: .
+    project: Niramaya
   - bio: >-
       Deepshikha holds a Master's degree in Nutrition and Public Health from S.N.D.T.
 Women's University, Mumbai and a Bachelor's degree in the same